 Analyze the evolution of ticketing and development strategies that drive overall revenue for athletic departments.
 Orientation on traditional primary ticket markets and the emergence of new national secondary ticket markets and dynamic ticketing strategies.
 Particular emphasis on new data gathering segmentation technologies to determine pricing and fan engagement.

 Development of practical skills necessary to be proficient in planning both fundraising strategies, and events.
 Additional focus on cultivating, soliciting and stewarding corporate sponsorships, both internally and through partner activation.
 Emphasis on new sophisticated and data driven digital technologies that allows for identifying, developing and tracking potential donors and corporate partners.
+(Spring 2015)

 Overview of the fields of budgeting, accounting and financial management as it applies to Collegiate Athletics within institutions of higher education.
 Focus on budgeting models, accounting principles, and financial reporting at different levels using case studies based on intercollegiate athletics.
 An analysis of the changing landscape of intercollegiate athletics and the financial impact is has on Athletic Departments.